JnyJny/springer_downloader/README.md

 __Examples__

-Update english language catalog:
+Update English language catalog:

 `$ springer --language en refresh`

-Update german language catalog whose topic is 'all':
+Update German language catalog whose topic is 'all':

 `$ springer --language de --topic all refresh`

-Update german language catalog whose topic is 'med' with a new url:
+Update German language catalog whose topic is 'med' with a new url:

 `$ springer -l de -d med refresh --url https://example.com/api/endpoint/something/v11`

+__NOTE: THIS URL DOES NOT REPLACE THE DEFAULT URL FOR THE TARGET CATALOG__

 Update all catalogs: